How to toilet train a dog

 What to do if you find the evidence of your dog going to the toilet in the house

 If you don’t catch your dog in the act because you were out of the room or house at the time, you should simply clean the area and not make a fuss.
 Punishing your dog after it has happened will have no effect.
 Your dog will not associate any punishment with the earlier accident, and instead may start to lose their trust in you.

 When cleaning up after your dog’s accident it is important that the area is always cleaned properly.
 Avoid any household detergents that contain ammonia.
-This is a natural chemical that occurs in your dog’s urine and will encourage them to mark the area again as it will still smell familiar.
+Ammonia is a natural chemical that occurs in your dog’s urine and may encourage them to mark the area again as it will still smell familiar.
 A mixture of soda water and bio laundry detergent works well.

 What to do if your toilet trained dog is still having accidents indoors

-As well as not being housetrained, there are many other reasons why a dog will go to the toilet in the house, such as stress about being left alone.
+As well as not being house-trained, there are many other reasons why a dog will go to the toilet in the house, such as stress about being left alone.
 If you suspect there’s an underlying problem, or the steps above are still not working after a few months, you should arrange an appointment with your vet.
 Your vet will be able to rule out any potential medical conditions, such as infection, and will be able to refer you to a behaviourist for some more help if necessary.